hamidullaorifov/MovieSaver/README.md

 ## Prerequisites

-To run this FastAPI application using Docker, you need to have the following software installed on your machine:
+To run this  application using Docker, you need to have the following software installed on your machine:

 - Docker